 She actually looked sexy on Tuesday night.

-I don't know if you heard that, but if you if you think that's gonna drive, you know, a wedge I don't know.
+I don't know if you heard that, but if you think that's going to drive a wedge, I don't know.

 Hello, Rush.